 Presentations/Performances/Creative Work:

-• Peoria Bach Festival - Guest Conductor (Summer 2022)
+• Conducted Bach Cantatas BWV 37, 75 and 95 for the Peoria Bach Festival as Guest Conductor (summer 2022)

-• Orchestre Symphonique de Montreal - Guest Chorus Master (Summer 2018)
+• Prepared opera choruses for the Orchestre Symphonique de Montreal as Guest Chorus Master (summer 2018)

-• University of Illinois Urbana Champaign Conducting Symposium - Faculty (Summer 2019 and 2021)
+• Co-led the Conducting Symposium at the University of Illinois Urbana Champaign as Guest Faculty (summers 2019 and 2021)